Top Ten Garden Insect Pests of the US and How to Control Them Organically

 At all stages of growth, scales suck plant sap and weaken plants.
 The plants become yellow, drop leaves and die.

-To treat infestation, prune out infested plant parts.
-Provide biological control by scrubbing scale from twigs with a soft brush and soapy water.
+To treat an infestation, prune out infested plant parts.
+Provide biological control by scrubbing the scale from twigs with a soft brush and soapy water.
 Rinse well.

 Common Garden Insect Pest: Tarnished Plant Bug

-Tarnished plant bugs are fast-moving, mottled green or brown bus with front wings of yellow triangles, tipped in black.
-Nymphs are similar to the adults, but wingless.
-These bugs are found on many flowers, fruits, and vegetables throughout North America.
+Tarnished plant bugs are fast-moving, mottled green or brown bugs with front wings of yellow triangles, tipped in black.
+Nymphs are similar to adults but wingless.
+These bugs are found in many flowers, fruits, and vegetables throughout North America.

-In adults and nymph forms, these bugs suck plant juices causing leaf and fruit distortions, wilting, and stunting.
+In adult and nymph forms, these bugs suck plant juices causing leaf and fruit distortions, wilting and stunting.

 To prevent infestation by tarnished plant bugs, apply floating row covers and encourage native predatory insects.